vuestorefront/shopware-pwa/docs/landing/resources/api/helpers.getproductregularprice.md

 > Warning: This API is now obsolete.
 >
-> consider using getCalculatedListPrice or getProductCalculatedUnitPrice
+> consider using getCalculatedListingPrice or getProductCalculatedPrice instead
 >

 Get the price for 1 unit of a product